DrewClutter01/Custom-Crop-Guidance-with-AI/README.md

 # Custom-Crop-Guidance-with-AI
 ![dean-vallance-2rINCqTV76g-unsplash](https://github.com/user-attachments/assets/4420dfbf-7f59-4b8a-bed0-1f6d4f15df56)
 The "Custom Crop Guidance with AI" project aims to help farmers maximize their crop yields by understanding crop's specific needs and nutrients.
-We used the Crop recommendation dataset to gather our data and findings.
+We used the [Crop recommendation dataset](https://www.kaggle.com/datasets/varshitanalluri/crop-recommendation-dataset?select=Crop_Recommendation.csv) to gather our data and findings.
 We utilized the Logistic Regression and Random forest classifier to tackle our problem.

 # Business Understanding and Data Understanding
+A lack of understanding about environmental conditions and nutrients can be detrimental to farmers' success. ​Different crops require different nutrients​, Poor crop selection can lead to negative losses for farmers​, Crops not suitable for local conditions can harm crop growth​, Incorrect Soil pH can prevent crops from absorbing nutrients​.

 The data set was entirely composed of numerical data excluding the target variable.

-Key Factors: Nitrogen, Phosphorus and Potassium Environmental Variables: Temperature, Humidity, pH_Value, Rainfall Target Variables: Crop
+Key Factors: Nitrogen, Phosphorus and Potassium

+Environmental Variables: Temperature, Humidity, pH_Value, Rainfall

+Target Variables: Crop

 The three primary macronutrients essential to successful crop growth are [Nitrogen, Phosporus and Potassium](https://cropnuts.com/nitrogen-phosphorus-potassium-npk-fertilizers/).